deyvisonrocha/laravel-5-scaffold/README.md

 If you are using the above syntax, please strictly adhere to it (for now).

-## Video overview of command

-Reading is boring... check out this overview: https://www.youtube.com/watch?v=6ESSjdUSNMw

-This video is a bit out of date now (more awesomeness has been added), but the idea is still the same.

 ## Additional comments

 The seeder uses faker in order to randomly generate 10 rows in each table.
 It will try to determine the type, but you can open the seed file to verify.
 For more information on Faker: https://github.com/fzaninotto/Faker